DIY Homemade Liver Treats for Dogs

 - Raw Food: A Decision Every Big Dog Owner Should Weigh

 - What To Do About Dog Food?
 First, Let Go of the Guilt!

-No dealing with treats that get stale 5 minutes after the bag is opened.
-Or wasting $10 on a bag of treats that look delicious, but evidently are NOT.
+No more dealing with commercial dog treats that get stale 5 minutes after the bag is opened.
+Say goodbye to wasting $10 on a bag of treats that look delicious, but evidently are NOT.